-- 3.1.
+3.1.
 Fees are payable upon enrolment.
 Depending on the value of the fee and the length of the course the fee can be paid in instalments as prescribed in the college's instalment agreement with the student at enrolment.
-A minimum of 20% of the listed tuition fees and all exams and costs listed in the course information are payable at enrolment and the remainder payable throughout the period of study as stipulated. - 3.2.
-Instalments will usually cover four payments but can be extended to seven however all fees should be collected prior to the end of the programme.
+A minimum of 10% of the listed tuition fees and all exams and costs listed in the course information are payable at enrolment and the remainder payable throughout the period of study as stipulated.

+- 3.2.
+Instalments will cover nine further payments.
+All fees should be collected one month prior to the end of the programme.
 Fees will be collected by bank debit or credit card or by on-line payment (where available). - 3.3.
 Interest will not be charged to the student, provided the fees are paid in accordance with the instalment plan.
 The college reserves the right to charge interest where the instalments are not paid within the agreed instalment plan at the rates set in the Late Payment of Commercial Debt Act 1998. - 3.4.
-Sponsored students must provide a valid purchase order from their sponsoring organisation before their enrolment can be completed or in exceptional circumstances, a letter of sponsorship (on headed paper) may be accepted.
+Sponsored students must provide a letter of sponsorship (on headed paper) and/or a valid purchase order from their sponsoring organisation before their enrolment can be completed.
 Should the student's sponsor fail to pay all or part of the fees due, these will become the responsibility of the individual student. - 3.5.
-Where an Advanced Learner Loan or Loan for Higher Education is being used to fund a course, it is the responsibility of the student to ensure that this is approved in a timely fashion and the application must be begun before the start of the course.
-Students applying for a loan remain liable for the full cost of fees until the loan is fully approved by the Student Loan Company (SLC) and the college, and payments have been authorised by the SLC.
+Where an Advanced Learner Loan or loan for Higher Education is being used to fund a course, it is the responsibility of the student to ensure that this is approved in a timely fashion and the application must be begun before the start of the course.
+Students applying for a loan remain liable for the full cost of fees until the loan is fully approved by the Student Loan Company (SLC) and the college, and payments have been authorised by the SLC. - 3.6.

-- 3.6.
 Students can choose to self-finance their courses, instead of taking out the loan with the SLC; the college offers instalments for these students. - 3.7.
-It should be noted that SLC payments stop being paid for a student as soon as they withdraw, and the student then becomes responsible for paying the remaining fees owed to the college. - 3.8.
+It should be noted that SLC payments stop being paid for a student as soon as they withdraw, and the student may then become responsible for paying the remaining fees owed to the college. - 3.8.
 For courses funded by WMCA, payments stop being paid for a student as soon as they withdraw.
-The student then becomes responsible for paying the remaining fees owed to the college. - 3.9.
+The student may then become responsible for paying the remaining fees owed to the college. - 3.9.
 All fees and debts are collectable by the college and the college will issue reminders to pay.
-The college will engage debt collecting agencies to collect fees outstanding where all other recovery options have been exhausted. - 3.10.
+The college will engage debt collecting agencies to collect fees outstanding where all other recovery options have been exhausted.

+- 3.10.
 The college reserves the right to take legal action where all other attempts to collect outstanding debts have failed. - 3.11.
-All fees must be settled prior to entry to an examination. - 3.12.
-Students with outstanding fees may not receive their certificates and may not enrol on new courses until these are settled.
+All fees must be settled prior to entry to the final examination. - 3.12.
+Students with outstanding fees may not receive their certificates and may not enrol on new courses until these are settled. - 3.13.
+Students will be allowed one resit for an examination included in the fee of the course, and any further resits could be charged.